-My wife Dana and I were recently hosted in Australia by a phenomenal group called Small Giants, one of the closest comparisons I’ve seen to the work Carol Newell and I did with Renewal Partners, Endswell Foundation (now Tides Canada), Hollyhock, and Vision Vancouver.
+My wife Dana and I were recently hosted in Australia by a phenomenal group called Small Giants, one of the closest comparisons I’ve seen to the work Carol Newell and I did with Renewal Partners, Endswell Foundation (the founding funder and catalyst of launching Tides Canada, now “Makeway”, a national public charity in Canada), Hollyhock, and Vision Vancouver.
 Their family office produces both solar funds and green real estate funds.
 They support important charitable activities.
 They convene many educational events at their facility ‘The White House’ in Melbourne.
 (The ‘White House’ confusion isn’t as fun as it may have been during the Obama Presidency.)

 Forward and front-edge, Small Giants has collected a potent mission-driven team.
 Everybody’s smart, turned on, and proud of making new headways in Australia by asking questions about how to continue new advances in aligning your money with your values.